JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 ```

 ## Making your project a usable module
-For some projects, it is quite often the case that some packages and files from the source folder are loaded at the beginning of _every file of the project_.
-For example, I have a project that I know that for any script I will write, the first five lines will be:
+For some projects, it is often the case that some packages and files from the source folder are loaded at the beginning of _every file of the project_.
+For example, I have a project that I know that for _any_ script I will write, the first five lines will be:
 ```julia
 using DrWatson
 @quickactivate "AlbedoProperties"